capactio/capact/docs/proposal/20201209-action-rollback.md

 - If `run: true`, run the workflow and update status.
 - If `cancel: true`, cancel the workflow and update status.
 - If input or strategy changed, rerender final workflow and update status.
+- Already approved or cancelled rollbacks cannot be updated.

 #### New GraphQL API operations for Rollback